jdukes/Harpy/README.rst

 BUG WARNING: In Python, timezone information is not populated into datetime objects by default.
 All time objects must have a time zone according to the specification.
-The pytz module is used to manage this.
-All things without timezones will be localized to UTC.
+The dateutil module is used to manage this.
+All things without timezones will be localized to the user's time.
+This can be configured by changing har.TIMEZONE.
 This may be a bug waiting to bite.

 As development continues more functionality will be added.
 Currently Harpy is one project.
 In the future Harpy will be split in to